-In Smalltalk, everything is an object, and all computation is done by sending predict the future is to invent it. messages to objects.
+In Smalltalk, everything is an object, and all computation is done by sending messages to objects.
 For example, in Smalltalk one computes (+ 1 2) by sending the message + 2 to the object 1.
 Here is Smalltalk code for implementing a counter object: